-During August 2001, the Financial Accounting Standards Board issued SFAS 144, "Accounting for the Impairment or Disposal of Long-lived Assets".
-SFAS 144 supercedes SFAS 121, "Accounting for the Impairment of Long-lived Assets and Assets to be Disposed of", and the accounting and reporting provisions of Accounting Principles Board Opinion No. 30, "Reporting the Results of Operations - Reporting the Effects of Disposal of a Segment of a Business, and Extraordinary, Unusual and Infrequently Occurring Events and Transactions".
+In October 2001, the Financial Accounting Standards Board issued SFAS 144, "Accounting for the Impairment or Disposal of Long-lived Assets".
+SFAS 144 supersedes SFAS 121, "Accounting for the Impairment of Long-lived Assets and Assets to be Disposed of", and the accounting and reporting provisions of Accounting Principles Board Opinion No. 30, "Reporting the Results of Operations - Reporting the Effects of Disposal of a Segment of a Business, and Extraordinary, Unusual and Infrequently Occurring Events and Transactions".
 SFAS 144 also amends Accounting Research Bulletin No. 51, "Consolidated Financial Statements", to eliminate the exception to consolidation for a subsidiary for which control is likely to be temporary.
-Quantum is required to adopt SFAS 144 as of April 1, 2002 and has not yet determined the effect such adoption will have on its results of operations and financial position.
+SFAS 144 retains many of the provisions of SFAS 121, but significantly changes the criteria that would have to be met to classify assets as held for disposal, such that long lived assets to be disposed of other than by sale are considered held and used until disposed of.
+In addition, SFAS 144 retains the basics provisions of APB 30 for presentation of discontinued operations in the statement of operations but broadens that presentation to a component of an entity.
+Quantum is required to adopt SFAS 144 as of April 1, 2002, and has not yet determined the effect such adoption will have on its results of operations and financial position.